 Perhaps you wondered in the past, how it is possible that some pre-installed applications cannot be uninstalled, but only disabled.
 The reason is they are stored in this ROM directly, which Android doesn’t typically modify.
 If you do factory data reset, these applications will still be there.

 Stock vs. custom ROM

 Stock ROM is an operating system pre-installed into a device by its manufacturer.
 Usually, when we talk about Android, it comes pre-installed with various OEM applications and customized Android UI.
-This bundle creates new operating systems based on AOSP.
+It is basically an AOSP-derivative.
 Opinions on these enhancements vary among users, but in general, most phone users don’t care that much, and they use what is pre-installed.
 Usually, stock ROMs get online updates.
 Notable examples of such systems are Emotion UI by Huawei, TouchWiz by Samsung, Sense by HTC, MIUI by Xiaomi, or Xperia UI by Sony.
 These AOSP-derived systems mostly don’t have their changes published, and you can’t include enhancements from these systems in your own Android ROM.
 MIUI is an exception; you can find its source code on GitHub.
 Stock ROM is often the most stable software you can run on your device because its manufacturer is directly responsible for development and testing.

 On the other hand, any person or community can make a custom ROM.
 It could be a modified stock ROM (in any way), or you can build it from scratch.
 For example, a stock ROM can be customized by removing pre-installed apps and adding others.
 You should always find a description of changes along with the downloadable file.
 Updating custom ROM to a newer version, if it’s released, is performed almost in all cases manually by a user, but there are few exceptions.